 EU Cyber Resilience Act Raises the Cybersecurity Bar for Digital Products

-The EU Cyber Resilience Act (the CRA) is one legislative step away from becoming law and focuses on bolstering the cybersecurity of products with digital elements (PDE).
+The EU Cyber Resilience Act (the CRA) will officially become law on 10 December 2024 and focuses on bolstering the cybersecurity of products with digital elements (PDE).
 PDEs include software and Internet of Things devices (such as smart fridges and connected toys) and the CRA’s extra-territorial reach will affect organizations along the entire PDE supply chain.
 So if your organization is involved in the creation, distribution (including import), or sale of PDEs on the EU market, it will likely be caught under this new regulation, regardless of where your organization is based or where the PDE is manufactured.
 In-scope organizations will need to evaluate and up their cybersecurity game to meet the CRA’s obligations; however, many organizations can also leverage their existing policies and procedures (such as current reporting procedures) to comply with these new rules.

 The CRA’s general approach to scope is broad and the definition of PDE is no exception to this.
 In-scope PDEs are defined by two key criteria.
 Firstly, the PDE must have been “made available” on the EU market during an organization’s commercial activities, which implies that a PDE that is developed and solely used for internal purposes is not in scope.
 Secondly, it must be intended (or reasonably foreseeable) that the PDE will be used for a data connection to a device or network.
 This connection can be direct or indirect and can be virtual or physical (such as implementation through software or through wires or radio signals).
 So software—including free and open-source software—and hardware products can all fall under the CRA’s regime.